yannbelief/readme-editing-area/README.md

 Matching prefix or suffix while exporting to domain object
 ---
-If a form contains many domain objects that distinguish themself by adding prefix and suffix, the FormHelper can also help you sperate them into different objects.
+If a form contains many domain objects that distinguish themself from different prefix and suffix, then the FormHelper can also help you sperate them into different objects.

 Consider the following example: